kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 # ETL Federation (preferred)

 {% hint style="info" %}
 Federated ETL is only supported for Kubecost Enterprise plans.
-If you are using a version of Kubecost before v2.0, please refer to a version of this documentation before January, 2024.
 {% endhint %}

 Federated extract, transform, load (ETL) is Kubecost's method to aggregate all cluster information back to a single display described in our [Multi-Cluster](/install-and-configure/install/multi-cluster/multi-cluster.md#enterprise-federation) doc.
 Federated ETL gives teams the benefit of combining multiple Kubecost installations into one view.